Xylitol: What Is It, and How Can It Harm My Pet?January 11, 2017

 If you know that your pet ingested xylitol, you should take him/her to a veterinarian immediately.
 Xylitol is rapidly absorbed once ingested, but inducing vomiting can be performed if you get your pet to the vet shortly after ingestion.
 Initial blood work should be performed to check liver values, electrolytes, and blood glucose.
 Blood glucose levels are typically checked every one to two hours for the first 8-12 hours.
 Dextrose supplementation may be provided to prevent hyperglycemia and help protect the liver.
 Other liver protectants are typically started as well, and liver values will need to be monitored every 24 hours for three days.
 Most pets have a good prognosis if only hypoglycemia develops; however, if liver failure develops, the prognosis is guarded.

-So keep this in mind the next time you bring a new oral product into your home.
-It may be decreasing your sugar intake but harmful to your pet.
+So keep this in mind the next time you bring a new product into your home.
+It may be decreasing your sugar intake but could be extremely harmful to your pet.

 WVRC - ER Veterinarian